mfscpayload-690/Sniff-Recon/SETUP.md

-# 🤖 AI Setup Guide for Sniff Recon
+# 🤖 AI Setup Guide for Sniff Recon GUI

-This guide will help you set up the AI-powered packet analysis features in Sniff Recon.
+This guide will help you set up the AI-powered packet analysis features in Sniff Recon's GUI interface.

-## 🔑 Getting Your Groq API Key
+## 🔑 Getting AI API Keys (Optional)

+### Groq API (Free Tier Available)
 1. **Visit Groq**: Go to [https://console.groq.com/keys](https://console.groq.com/keys)
 2. **Create Account**: Sign up for a free account if you don't have one.
 3. **Generate API Key**: